bxshan/research2026/onepager.md

 From a rough analysis, I can see several biases present inside the high school Wikipedia pages:

 - **Structural:** Articles for high-income private schools are generally longer and more detailed.
-Article length is then learned by models and used as a metric for prestige.
+Article length potentially can be learned by models and used as a metric for prestige.

 - **Linguistic:** Private schools are described with adjectives involving values (eg. world-class, high-quality, historic, renowned, ...).
 Public schools are described by more bureaucratic language (serves, funded by, operated by, ...).

 - **Geographic:** Location names alone (eg. "Atherton, CA" vs. "Detroit, MI") act as socioeconomic indicators.
-Even when school names are removed/replaced with placeholders, geographic location predicts the positive/negative sentiment of descriptors, which models then learn as definite indicators.
+Even when school names are removed/replaced with placeholders, geographic location can still predict the positive/negative sentiment of descriptors, which models may then learn as definite indicators.

 Are these biases entangled with entity identifiers (names, places), or are they embedded in the underlying linguistic structure, making them resilient even under anonymization?

 ## 3. Research Objective

 This study aims to quantify how resilient socioeconomic bias is to blinding / anonymization in pre-training corpora.
 Specifically, I will:

 - **Test Entity Blinding as a debiasing strategy:** Remove school names / locations from training data, analyze if that actually reduces bias, or if the model learn associations from stuctural and linguistic patterns alone.